Vladimir Tarasov / Via Getty Images

 Three of the women were asked, “If you had to cut $2,000, what would you lose?”
 One of the responses was, “I would do either reflexology or massage each month, not both.
 To have two a month is kind of a luxury.”
 Oh, only kind of?

-Here I was, thinking that my investment in the Silk’n Flash and Go Freedom last year was pushing it.
-Just last September I was wondering, “How much is too much,” with respect to makeup collections; but this article just left me reeling.
+This article just left me reeling.
 Not just reeling, though – but inspired.
-I’ve personally entered a new season of fiscal responsibility, so this inspired me to try to get my arms around how much my annual beauty budget is (I guarantee, with this perspective, I won’t feel bad about it).
+At the time I’d originally written this, I’d recently entered a new season of fiscal responsibility, so this inspired me to try to get my arms around how much my annual beauty budget is (I guarantee, with this perspective, I won’t feel bad about it).

 How do you feel about the WSJ article?